Sean Lavery

 Sean Lavery (1931–1999) was a Roman Catholic priest for the Missionary Society of St. Columban ("The Columbans") and a church music director.

 Lavery was born in Lurgan, County Armagh.

 Shortly after his ordination in 1954, Father Lavery moved to the United States where he graduated from Manhattanville College, New York, with a degree in music.
-He was transferred overseas and appointed to the Immaculate Conception Cathedral in Ozamiz in the Philippines.
-He held many posts including leading the liturgical and musical development and musical development for the diocese.
-As part of this effort, he commissioned the building of a pipe organ in Germany; the organ was exported from Europe and installed in the Cathedral in 1967.
+He transferred overseas and was appointed at the Metropolitan Cathedral of the Immaculate Conception in Ozamiz City in the Philippines.
+He held many posts, such as leading the liturgical and musical development for the diocese.
+As part of this effort, he commissioned Father Herman Schablitzki S.V.D. in designing of a pipe organ in Germany.
+The organ was exported from Europe and installed in the cathedral.
+Assisted by one carpenter and one electrician, Father Schablitzki assembled the organ in six weeks, and was completed on May 31, 1967.
+The pipe organ was then inaugurated on July 16, 1967.
 It is one of the few pipe organs in the Philippines.
-Though hardly intended at the time, this pipe organ has now become one of the singular tourist attractions for Ozamiz City and the Archdiocese of Ozamiz.
+Though hardly intended at the time, this pipe organ has now become one of the singular tourist attractions for Ozamiz City and the Archdiocese of Ozamis.